tbrowder/FontFactory/README.md

 **FreeFont** - Provides convenience classes to ease GNU FreeFont font handling in different faces and sizes.

 **NOTE**: The intent is for this module to work on Linux, MacOS, and Windows.
 Please file an issue if you need it on your OS.
-The package requires use of the 'PDF::Font::Loader' which has not yet been ported to those two systems, but efforts to do that are underway.
+The package requires use of the 'PDF::Font::Loader' module which has not yet been ported to those two systems, but efforts to do that are underway.

 SYNOPSIS
 ========